 - k.
 Standards and regulations for production and processing of extracted resources.
-The following standards and regulations shall be met in connection with production and processing of extracted resources: - All equipment used for mining shall be constructed, maintained and operated in such a manner as to reduce as far as is practical, noise, vibration or dust. - No extraction operation shall accumulate or discharge beyond the property lines, any waste matter. - 3.
+The following standards and regulations shall be met in connection with production and processing of extracted resources; - All equipment used for mining shall be constructed, maintained and operated in such a manner as to reduce as far as is practical, noise, vibration or dust. - No extraction operation shall accumulate or discharge beyond the property lines, any waste matter. - 3.
 The operation must meet the provisions of N.J.S.A.
 4:24-39 et seq., specifically N.J.S.A.
 4:24-43 as it existed at the time of the passing of this subsection or as it is amended in the future. - 4.
-Other standards and regulations that can be placed on existing resource extraction operations by the committee as requirements and conditions for their issuance of a permit shall include, but not be limited to: - (a) Proper grading of the operation; - (b) Rolling topography not to exceed 45 degrees; - (c) Restriction of the hours of operation; - (d) Prohibiting Sunday operations see paragraph g.8; - (e) Limiting the depth of the operation; - (f) Creating buffer zones: - (g) Requiring particular storage of products and equipment; - (h) Requiring landscape screening;
+Other standards and regulations that can be placed on existing resource extraction operations by the committee as requirements and conditions for their issuance of a permit shall include, but not be limited to: - (a) Proper grading of the operation: - (b) Rolling topography not to exceed 45 degrees; - (c) Restriction of the hours of operation; - (d) Prohibiting Sunday operations see paragraph g.8; - (e) Limiting the depth of the operation; - (f) Creating buffer zones; - (g) Requiring particular storage of products and equipment; - (h) Requiring landscape screening;

-- (i) Such other limitations as the committee shall see fit with their police power to impose. - 1.
-Restoration of parcel.
-All parcels of land which are used for resource extraction operations shall be restored as per paragraph g, 16. and as follows: - 1.
-Restoration shall be a continuous process, and each portion of the parcel shall be restored within two years after resource extraction is completed for that portion; - 2.
-Restoration shall proceed in the same sequence and time frame set out in the extraction schedule required in paragraph i.
-8. - graph j.
-8.

-3. All restored areas shall be graded so as to conform to the natural contours of the parcel; the scope of surface of restored the natural contours of the parcel; the scope of surface feet horizon-surfaces shall not exceed one foot vertical to three feet horizon-surfaces shall not exceed one foot vertical to three feet horizon-surfaces shall not exceed one foot vertical to three feet horizon-surfaces shall not exceed in paragraph 1, 6, of this subsection; tal except as provided in paragraph 1. - 4.
+- (i) Such other limitations as the committee shall see fit with their police power to impose. - Restoration of parcel.
+All parcels of land which are used for resource extraction operations shall be restored as per paragraph g, 16, and as follows: - Restoration shall be a continuous process, and each portion of the parcel shall be restored within two years after resource extraction is completed for that portion; - 2.
+Restoration shall proceed in the same sequence and time frame set out in the extraction schedule required in paragraph j.
+8. - 3.
+All restored areas shall be graded so as to conform to the natural contours of the parcel; the scope of surface of restored surfaces shall not exceed one foot vertical to three feet horizontal except as provided in paragraph 1, 6, of this subsection; - 4.
 Topsoil shall be restored in approximately the same quality and quantity as existed at the time the resource extraction operation was initiated; - 5.
-Drainage flows, including direction and volume, shall be restored to the maximum extent practical to those flows existing at the time the resource extraction operation was initiated, but in no case shall the finished final condition of the area permit stagnant water to collect. - 6.
-Any body of water created by the resource extraction operation shall have a graded shoreline with a slope not to exceed one foot vertical to five feet horizontal. - 7.
+Drainage flows, including direction and volume, shall be restored to the maximum extent practical to those flows existing at the time the resource extraction operation was initiated, but in no case shall the finished final condition of the area permit stagnant water to collect. - Any body of water created by the resource extraction operation shall have a graded shoreline with a slope not to exceed one foot vertical to five feet horizontal. - 7.
 All equipment, machinery and structures, except for structures that are useable for recreational purposes or any other use authorized for the area, shall be removed within six months after the resource extraction operation is terminated and restoration is completed; and - 8.
 Reclamation shall, to the maximum extent practical, result in the re-establishment of the vegetation association which existed prior to the extraction activity and shall include: